-Chair Fagerhaug requested that Board members direct suggested future meeting topics to him or Mr. Feijoo via email.
+Chair Fagerhaug requested that Board members direct suggested future meeting topic to he or Mr. Feijoo via email.
 He added that there are now 11 vacancies on the Board.
 While this is a challenge, it is also an opportunity.
-Members of the Board surely know people in their communities or workplace who would love to influence in developing Nevada's workforce and he encouraged members to recruit them to participate.
+Members of the Board surely know people in their communities or workplace who would love to have an influence in developing Nevada's workforce and he encouraged members to recruit them to participate.
 He thanked current Members for their contributions and participation.